plutus-community/docs/docs/Lectures/Cohort_03/Lecture_09.md

 Marlowe has also changed a little bit since the recording of this lecture for the first iteration.
 It was decided to not edit this lecture as much, because it is still mostly accurate and in particular the demo at the end still works.

-In the previous lectures we have learnt about all the important ingredients for writing a Plutus application.
+In the previous lectures we have learned about all the important ingredients for writing a Plutus application.

 We have first looked at the extended UTxO model - the accounting model that Cardano uses - and the additions that Plutus brings to it.